maRci002/proj4dart/README.md

 ## Accuracy

 Proj4dart was tested with almost 4000 different Proj4 definitions.
 Forward and inverse transformations were both performed and checked in each case.
 All the tested Proj4 definitions can be found in [all_proj4_defs.dart](test/data/all_proj4_defs.dart).
-The expected forward and inverse expected results were pre-calculated using proj4js and ([all_proj_tests.dart](test/data/all_proj4_tests.dart)).
+The expected forward and inverse results were pre-calculated using proj4js and ([all_proj_tests.dart](test/data/all_proj4_tests.dart)).

 Acceptance criteria was: